free Feldenkrais classes - scroll down

-- 30 min for the Saturday free classes, an hour of uninterrupted quiet time for the full paid lessons and sample lessons below.
+- An hour of uninterrupted quiet time for the full paid classes and free ones below.
 You might like to do just half of the sample lessons below, its up to you to stop if you have lost interest or are tired.

 - A firm but soft floor space.
 Big enough to lie down and take your arms wide and above your head on the floor and soft enough that you are not uncomfortable.

 - A thick carpet, a thin foam camping or exercise mat or blankets layered on the ground are all good.
 The bed is not suitable unless you are in a really bad way and cannot lie on a padded floor.
 The jaw lesson below is the exception.
 That lesson is known to induce sleepiness and is a good antidote for insomnia (use a folded towel under your head and not your pillow).

 - A bath towel folded smoothly, used at an appropriate height behind your head.
 If when standing your head is more forward in space you may need 2 folded towels.
 Be guided by comfort and the ease of your breathing to find the best height of support for you.
 Your head will be in some position such that your chin is neither tucked to your chest nor your head tipped back.
 Spend a bit of time to find your sweet spot of towel height needed and the tilt of your head.

 - Have the good sense to stop if you are experiencing pain or no longer engaged in the process.
 This style of sensing learning can be surprisingly tiring.

 These lessons were recorded at my classes over the past 4 years and are not publishing quality nor downloadable.
 Clicking a red button takes you to the Soundcloud recording where you need to click the large “play” arrow for the recording to start.
 You take responsibility for yourself in using these lessons.
 These classes are no substitute for medical treatment.
 Seek the advice of your medical practitioner if you have any doubts.